bytebase/bytebase.com-old/content/docs/change-database/change-workflow/lgtm.md

 title: LGTM check
 ---

-You can leverage LGTM check if you want multi-stage approval.
+You can leverage LGTM check if you want multi-level approval.

 The LGTM check requires a "LGTM" comment from project members or owners depending on the setting.
 A task can only be approved if there is a "LGTM" comment from the designated person (project member or owner).